-Even if your family isn’t as observant as mine was, Passover remains one of the most involved and obligation-filled celebrations of the year for most Jewish families (78% of secular Jewish people attend a Seder every year—though this year, that may look different with social distancing and safety precautions).
+Even if your family isn’t as observant as mine was, Passover remains one of the most involved and obligation-filled celebrations of the year for most Jewish families (78% of secular Jewish people attend a Seder every year).
 Even the least Jewish Jews are Jewish on Passover.
 But why do special occasions—especially ones so integral to our identity—turn into such stressful events?

 I left my Orthodox upbringing behind, but somehow, I couldn’t easily shake off the stress I felt about Passover.
 As it turned out, I had to work my way back to the true essence of this holiday in order to find a way forward.

 For my family, a seder required the most stress and preparation of any of our other holiday events.
 While I recall many wonderful elements of being raised Orthodox, I also remember how daunting it was to make sure I got everything traditionally correct.
 But when I began looking back, this seemed paradoxical.
 The story of Passover is one of redemption from slavery, a chance at a new life, and a promise of a re-established covenant with God.
 The Torah relates that story, and then God’s instructions memorialize the events of the exodus by roasting and eating the slaughtered lamb along with bitter herbs and unleavened bread.
 No leavening was to be found in our homes during the week of Passover.
 Seems like that would be pretty simple, right?
 Except it wasn’t.